misrab/archive2.misrab.github.io/_drafts/bitcoin.md

 ## Acknowledgements

-Two great resources I first used to understand Bitcoin were [this video](https://www.youtube.com/watch?v=Lx9zgZCMqXE) and [the original paper](https://bitcoin.org/bitcoin.pdf), and the organisation of my explanation likely deeply reflects that.
+My understanding of Bitcoin was initally heavily influenced by [this video](https://www.youtube.com/watch?v=Lx9zgZCMqXE) and [the original paper](https://bitcoin.org/bitcoin.pdf), which will be reflected in my exposition.